 The first step in estate administration is choosing a person to be the administrator or executor of the estate for an individual before the estate holder dies.
 Another name you might hear tossed around for the person selected to take care of the estate is called a personal representative.

 This person needs to be appointed formally and legally by the court.
-Additionally, this person can be a paid representative to do everything required of this job, earning 2.5% to 10% commission depending on what type of asset it may be – money versus non-monetary assets.
+Additionally, this person can be a paid representative to do everything required of this job, earning a commission depending on what type of asset it may be – money versus non-monetary assets.
 Or, if they so choose, they can opt-out of being paid for their services in closing out the estate.

 The practice of probate is a legal process that involves proving to the court that the will is legally valid and ensures that all relevant parties have been duly notified of a death and are present for settling the estate.
 Probate is the primary way the courts assure that an estate is processed correctly.
 Fraud prevention is another reason for this process.
 Ultimately, it is in place to protect the heirs and the estate.